 Vitamins and minerals in fruits and vegetables

 Phytochemicals are better known as vitamins and minerals.
-Consuming them not only prevents the lack of vitamins and minerals, but can also prevent other health problems.
+Consuming them not only prevents the lack of vitamins and minerals but can also prevent other health problems.
 A strongly proven combination of vitamins and disease prevention involves a group B vitamin known as folic acid found in green leafy vegetables.
 It is also found in enriched bread, cereals, and vitamin supplements.
 Women taking folic acid are less likely to give birth to children with serious birth defects, called abnormalities in the neural tube.
 Folic acid has other beneficial properties for health.
 It can help prevent heart disease and certain cancers, including breast cancer and colon cancer.
-For the increase in folic acid in the diet is recommended the consumption of green leafy vegetables.
+The increase in folic acid in the diet is recommended for the consumption of green leafy vegetables.
 Another solution is diet supplements.
 Women of fertile age, taking daily 400 micrograms of folic acid, protected from the risk of birth defects.

 Potassium and Magnesium

-Fruits and vegetables are the primary source of the wide range of nutrients known as antioxidants.
+Fruits and vegetables are the primary sources of the wide range of nutrients known as antioxidants.
 This group of chemicals protects tissues, cells, DNA from free radicals.
 Free radicals are molecules that help in causing heart disease, cancer, age-related ophthalmological disorders, arthritis, and memory loss.
 Antioxidant vitamins are vitamin C, E, B-carotene, and carotenoids (a group of pigments found on orange plants).
-In addition, individuals receiving a large amount of antioxidants, either from food or from supplements, exhibited less severe heart disease.
+In addition, individuals receiving a large number of antioxidants, either from food or from supplements, exhibited less severe heart disease.
 However, newer control studies that compared antioxidants with a virtual pill showed no benefit from vitamin E.

 The results of studies on the association of antioxidants and cancer were also disappointing.
 In a study of 29,000 Finnish smokers and 18,000 US smokers and workers exposed to asbestos those who received supplements for 4-8 years were more likely to have language cancer than those who did not.
 Given these contradictory results, it seems unlikely that the intake of antioxidants in the form of supplements will help protect against heart disease or cancer.
 It seems that the interaction of antioxidants naturally present in foods is one that reduces the risk of serious diseases rather than one or two vitamins in large doses.
 It is also possible that some vitamins have properties that may be more important to health than their antioxidant action.
 Such as their ability to inhibit inflammation and the spread of cancer cells.